-Was the Calamite the first tree like plant to grow on land?
+Was the “Calamite” the first tree-like plant to grow on land?
 Many scientists believe so.
-It grew as high as 100 feet, towering above its counterparts in the earlier period of its long lifespan which began during the Devonian Period some 400 million years ago.
-The trunk was a woody hollow tube lacking true bark, like modern trees.
-The leaves were primitive and needle like, arranged in whorls.
-The Calamite thrived in hot swampy tropics, especially during the Pennsylvanian Period around 300 mya.
-Many of their fossils are found worldwide including, USA, China, Canada, South America and Europe.
-These fossils were found in Sebastian County, Arkansas in an old coal strip mine in 1993 by Michael A. Whitkanack who donated them to my classroom.
-They are actually the imprints of the Calamite’s leafs and stems which scientists refer to as trace fossils.
+It grew as high as 100 feet, towering above its counterparts in the earlier periods of its lengthy lifespan, which began some whopping 400 million years ago during the Devonian Period.
+The trunk was a woody hollow tube, lacking true bark, like modern trees.
+The leaves were primitive and needle like, arranged in whorls around a stem.
+The Calamite thrived in hot swampy tropics, particularly during the Pennsylvanian Period around 300 mya.
+Many of their fossils have been found worldwide including, USA, China, Canada, South America and Europe.
+These fossils were found in Sebastian County, Arkansas in an old coal strip mine in 1993 by Michael A. Whitkanack, who donated them to my classroom.
+They are actually the imprints of the Calamite’s leaves and stems which scientists refer to as trace fossils.

 Scientific Name: Calamite Common Name: Horsetail / Wiskfern

 Class: Sphenopsida or Equisetopsida (means ribbed, vertical jointed stem; bamboo like in appearance)